wuschel/oly-scribe/README.md

     breed 271 271
     move n

 It is also possible to transcribe noble names into IDs.
-However, these must be present in the *olyG3_transcribedata.py* dictionary.
+However, these must be present in the *olyG3_transcribedata.py* dictionary. **Note:** It is advised to delete the old noble names from the dictionary.

 ###Licence